heliosdesign/helios-wp-boilerplate/README.md

 # Helios's WordPress Boilerplate

-A quick starting point for WordPress themes built from scratch.
+A quick starting point for WordPress projects.

 **Note:** This theme has been refactored to include the entire directory structure.

+**Note:** This boilerplate has been refactord *again* to include WordPress core.

+Current WordPress Version: `4.7.1`

 ## Getting Started (Local)